-At the AGM, the shareholders of the Company will be asked to approve the compensation of the Board of Directors for the period from AGM 2022 to AGM 2023.
-Compared to the amount approved in the prior year, the remuneration of the Board of Directors is expected to remain stable.
+At the AGM, the shareholders of the Company will be asked to approve the compensation of the Board of Directors for the period from AGM 2023 to AGM 2024.
+Following a review of directors' fees, which have remained unchanged for a number of years, remuneration of the Board of Directors is expected to increase.